Hofls/useful-info/commands-links/windows.md

 * Runs any `.iso` / `.vmdk` images!
 * Highly recommended installing `VMware tools` on guest OS
     * Fixes screen resolution, provides ability to share clipboard (text/files)

+## Etc
+###### Problem with the internet on PC?
+* No problem!
+Just use internet from a smartphone
+* Connect Android to PC via USB
+* On Android:
+    * Settings -> Network & Internet -> Access point & Modem -> USB modem (Tethering)
+* On PC:
+    * Deny offer to make PC discoverable on the net
+* Use your internet!
+But be careful, usually mobile internet is not unlimited

 ## Software
 * `Anydesk` to connect to remote desktop